melissa-cjt/RIBDetector/README.md

 	i. **'result_of_extractor/rule-xx.json or meta-info-xx.json'**: machine readable rules/meta-info extracted from RFC documents under the input directory, which will be used as input of operation identification and bug detection.

-    ii. **'result_of_identify/Identify_xx.json'**: structures or function arguments identified by RIBDetector in source code implementations, which will be further used to investigate rule-specified operations and detect inconsistency bugs.
+    ii. **'result_of_identify/Identify_xx.json'**: key structures or their corresponding variables identified by RIBDetector in source code implementations, which will be further used to investigate rule-specified operations and detect inconsistency bugs.

-    iii. **'inconsistency_bug/bug_report_xx'**: bug report.
+    iii. **'inconsistency_bug/bug_report_xx'**: inconsistency bugs reported by RIBDetector.
 # How to use

 To use RIBDetector, it is necessary to perform the following steps: